Core Features

 Pass 2 — Semantic (agent mode)

 Runs in Claude Code via /wiki ..
-Dispatches subagents for files structural can’t handle:
+Dispatches subagents for deeper synthesis on any file:

 File Type Structural + Agent Verdict